puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/filterscripts.md

 :::

-The TypeScrpt code for a filter script would be something like below:
+The TypeScript code for a filter script would be something like below:

 ```typescript
 import { MacosFileInfo } from "./artemis-api/src/macos/files";